 OK now let's talk money.
 This is where some of you can be put off.
 I won't mince my words - it's bloody expensive to get a new team off the ground!

 Firstly, affiliating with your local county FA has set you back £40-£50.
 And that's just for starters, but at least you've got a name and a structure.

 Now you need to apply to a League.
 You will find a list of the leagues in your area in your county FA handbook.
 Once you have found a League and you have submitted an application, it is typical to have to pay a good faith deposit at the time of application which is returned when you eventually leave the League subject to all obligations having been met.

-You'll be lucky to see any change from £80-100 and it could be much higher depending on cup entry fees.
-These fees are renewable yearly.
 Before any League worth its salt will accept you, they will probably interview you to see how organised you are.
 The more details you can give, the better.
 They will look to confirm that you will have adequate finances in place to last a season, what your anticipated playing standard might be and, in general, how you have structured the club.
 This is also your chance to ask questions yourself and make sure the League is right for you.

 So far you've paid out the best part of £150 and you're still no nearer a football pitch.
 Are you still with me?
 Good, now let's get to the nitty gritty.